martenscs/map-test/README.md

 # map-test
-Shows a working simple.js map, and not working angular map
+Shows an error removing features in a simple.js map, and an angular map

 After downloading the files, navigate to simple.html, or angular.html.
 The angular app has a companion angular.js file.
 Also, the angular one makes a web service call.
 You will have to be behind the correct firewall to get the data.
-The simple.html one has a few vehicles in a internal to the file JSON structure.
+The simple.html one has a few vehicles internal in the JSON structure.

-Somehow the angular app is holding on to the references to the landmarks, so the landmarkLayer.removeAllFeatures() method is not really removing them.
-It appears to, until you zoom.
+It appears that the cluster strategy is holding onto references to the features, so the landmarkLayer.removeAllFeatures() method is not really removing them.
+It appears to, as the dissappear off the screen, until you zoom, and they come back.